 5. Can’t Help Falling In Love by Elvis

-The smooth-paced melodious song is one people often use while conveying affection to the important people in their lives.
+People often use smooth-paced, melodious songs to convey affection to important people in their lives.

 It was not long before this piece became known as one of Elvis’s biggest hits.
 It is acclaimed to depict the true nature of love and the inevitable helplessness that follows.